digicatapult/sqnc-documentation/docs/tokenModels/example.md

 ![example order end](../../assets/tokenModels/example-order-end.png)

-Logically the end of life for orders would also be the end of life for `ORDER-PIZZA` tokens.
+Logically the end of life for an `ORDER` would also be the end of life for its related `ORDER-PIZZA` tokens.

 ![example order pizza end](../../assets/tokenModels/example-order-pizza-end.png)